Annex-Engineering/TradRack/docs/klipper/Installation.md

     - Replace `serial` with the serial for your board.
       See Klipper's
       [Installation document](https://www.klipper3d.org/Installation.html)
-      if you need help finding this value.
+      if you need help finding this value
+  - [save_variables] section
+    - Replace path with a path to a variables file where you want to save the Trad Rack variables.
+This file must exist.
   - [trad_rack] section
     - Change `toolhead_fil_sensor_pin` to match the pin you are using for your toolhead filament sensor.